justeeson/cse3902/SuperMario/README.txt

 ﻿Suppressed warnings:

-1. CA1811	'NormalMonsterSprite.Rows.get()' appears to have no upstream public or protected callers.
+1. CA1811	'GoombaSprite.Rows.get()' appears to have no upstream public or protected callers.

 This warning shows up for several different sprite classes.
 The reason is because the spritesheets being used only have a single row and thus get Rows.get() function serves no purpose for now.
 However, if the spritesheet were to be